mribeirodantas/NextflowSnippets/snippets/filter_items_within_tuples_within_your_channel.md

-# Filter items within tuples within your channel
+# Filter items within a list in tuples within your channels

 Let's say you have a channel with tuples whose second items of every tuple element is a list of files.
 The channel looks like this: